-Trans - an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth, used here in its broadest sense, respectfully including people who prefer to use other ways to describe their gender identity.
+Trans - an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, their sex at birth.
+It is used here in its broadest sense including people who prefer to use other ways to describe their gender identity.

-Transitioning - the term used to describe the process someone goes through to change their gender expression or sex to match with their internal sense of gender identity, with or without medical intervention Everyone is different, some people will transition to their preferred gender full-time, some may choose to live in their preferred gender part-time, and others may identify as non-binary or in some other way.
+Transitioning - the term used to describe the process someone goes through to change their gender expression to match with their internal sense of gender identity, with or without medical intervention.
+Everyone is different.
 Some people will choose to undergo surgery or have other medical interventions and others will choose not to.